AdobeDocs/analytics-platform.en/help/components/apply-create-metrics.md

 ## Compare metrics with different attribution models

-If you'd like to quickly and easily compare one attribution model to anothe for a metric, select **[!UICONTROL Compare attribution models]** from the context menu for a metric.
+To quickly compare one attribution model to another for a metric, select **[!UICONTROL Compare attribution models]** from the context menu for a metric.

 ![Workspace panel highlighting Compare attribution models](assets/compare-attribution.png)

-This shortcut lets you quickly and easily compare attribution models.
+This shortcut lets you compare one attribution model to another without dragging in a metric and configuring it twice.

 ## Create calculated metrics